 Kilimanjaro’s Number 1 Guide

 I have been on many treks around the world, but Athumani and team were by far the best crew.
 The trek was amazing and would love to go back to my Tanzanian family in the future.
 If you are thinking of climbing Kilimanjaro, you need to pick Ian’s 8-day Lemosho Route Itinerary.
-The trekking schedule allowed us to use Kosovo Camp at 16,000 feet and gave our team the best shot at the summit.
-The summit day was tough, but we all made it and what a view we had off the summit.

 Next up Cotopaxi

 My first journey to Ecuador was in 2019.
-One of my hiking buddies suggest we take on Cotopaxi and he had mapped out a 6-day itinerary and I though ok, I climbed Kilimanjaro in 8 days, and we could cut a few days off and be successful.
+One of my hiking buddies suggest we take on Cotopaxi and he had mapped out a 6-day itinerary and I though why not.
+I climbed Kilimanjaro in 8 days, and we could cut a few days off and be successful.
 I was so wrong.

 There were a range of problems with our plan.
 The company we used didn’t have the correct acclimatization program for our trip, the technical training was nonexistent.
 The lodges were basic, and the guides were average.